Stieneee/mumble-discord-bridge/README.md

 goreleaser build --skip-validate --rm-dist --single-target --auto-snapshot
 ```

-### OpenBSD Users

-OpenBSD users should consider compiling a custom kernel to use 1000 ticks for the best possible performance.
-See [issue 20](https://github.com/Stieneee/mumble-discord-bridge/issues/20) for the latest discussion about this topic.

 ## Jitter Buffer

 The bridge implements simple jitter buffers that attempt to compensate for network, OS and hardware related jitter.